wearebraid/vueformulate.com/docs/guide/validation/README.md

 #### The `bail` rule

-To stop validation after encountering an error (to prevent showing several messages) you can add the special rule: `bail`.
+To stop validation after encountering an error (to prevent showing several messages simultaneously) you can add the special rule: `bail`.
 When the validation parser encounters the `bail` rule, it remembers to stop validating that input after encountering any failures in any subsequent rules.